TempeHS/2026CT-BioMech-Dan.O-Toby.J/file/ultrasonic.md

   }
 }
 ,,,

+This code block works with the light bar and when the ultrasonic sensor measures a distance bigger than 20. it causes a interger called incline to equal true, this then goes to the light bar and activates the function.
+The code does not dynamicaly measure the distance that then casues the light bar to change levels this is not what happends and to do this we will need to increase development.

  We have learnt that the Serial begin needs to be moved to file.ino with this file just calling the light bar and ultrasonic functions
- This code measures the distance then prints it then after a delay is compared the differnce with the pervoiuse distance read then prnce it as
+ This code measures the distance then prints it then after a delay is comparing the differnce with the pervoiuse distance to read then prints it as a measurement

+The Serial moniter display:
     "First measurement"
+      25
+      "Second measuremet"
+      25
+      Differnce:
+      0

+We have the basic strucutre and can now work on dynamiclay moving the light bar caused by the ultrasonic sensor